 Apple cider vinegar*

-*Apple cider vinegar is a great addition to starting keto.
+Apple cider vinegar is a great addition to starting keto.
 It can help improve your digestive processes, vitamin and mineral absorption, and amino acid production in your liver.
-If you’re having digestive issues, add one tablespoon per day with a meal and see whether that helps.
-You can increase to two tablespoons per day if the effects are positive.
+If you’re having digestive issues, add a tablespoon per day with a meal and see whether that helps.
+You can increase to 2 tablespoons per day if the effects are positive.

-Many diets allow a cheat day once per week in order to give your body and mind a break from the hard work you and diet adherence you do during the week.
+Many diets allow a cheat day once per week in order to give your body and mind a break from the hard work and diet adherence you do during the week.
 A cheat day typically means you take a day to eat whatever you want in whatever amount you want.
+But taking a cheat day on keto will reverse all the hard work you did to get yourself into ketosis.

-If you want to take a cheat day when on keto by eating carbs and sugars, you’ll throw your body out of ketosis.
-Getting back into ketosis can take anywhere from one to three days depending on what you ate on your cheat day, how long you were in ketosis before your cheat day, your exercise level, and more.
+If you take a cheat day by eating carbs and sugars, you’ll throw your body out of ketosis.
+Getting back into ketosis can take anywhere from 1 to 3 days depending on what you ate on your cheat day, how long you were in ketosis before your cheat day, your exercise level, and more.

-To keep the temptation of taking cheat days to a minimum, you can try out a meal delivery service and order enough meals to cover your entire week.
-That way you’ll always have a keto-friendly meal ready to go in your fridge when temptation arises.
+To keep the temptation of taking cheat days to a minimum, try out a meal delivery service and order enough meals to cover your entire week.
+That way, you’ll always have a keto-friendly meal ready to go in your fridge when temptation arises.

 Letting others know may help you feel more accountable for staying on track.
 You might feel less alone and more empowered to continue your journey to ketosis.

-If you go out to a restaurant, see if you can peruse the menu ahead of time so you can more easily make informed meal choices.
-You might need to call the restaurant ahead of time and ask for nutrition information for specific ingredients.
+If you go out to a restaurant, see if you can peruse the menu ahead of time, so you can more easily make informed meal choices.
+You might need to call the restaurant and ask for nutrition information for specific ingredients.

-I find that checking menus ahead of time helps relieve the pressure of using the extra time I need to count macros and make the best meal choice for my diet.
+I find that checking menus ahead of time relieves the pressure of counting macros and making the best meal choice for my diet.
 I also have the time and privacy in the comfort of my own space to do ingredient research if needed or make that call to the restaurant to find out ingredient information.

 You may have to ask the kitchen to mix and match a few things on the menu, but you might also find there are actually quite a lot of options for the keto diet when eating out.